Over eight years in jail with no trial.

-Marvin Guy has been in jail for eight years — without a trial — facing charges for allegedly killing an officer during a senseless no-knock police raid that endangered everyone involved, thinking he defended himself against an intruder.
+Marvin Guy has been in jail for over eight years — without a trial — facing charges for allegedly killing an officer during a senseless no-knock police raid that endangered everyone involved, thinking he defended himself against an intruder.

-The penalty is execution.
-It will take all of us to save his life and get him free.
+The penalty is life in prison.
+It will take all of us to get him free.

 Here’s how you can help:

 1. Sign the PEtition

 Sign the petition and stay in the loop about upcoming ways we can help fight to free Marvin.